jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS Virtual Private Gateway

 ### Introduction
 The configuration of the AWS Virtual Private Gateway is dependent on the AWS SDK response of the AWS Virtual Private Gateway as the primary response.
-The full resource configuration consists of some associated resources' data, including `Vpc Endpoint Connections`, `Vpn Connections`, and `Customer Gateways`.
+The full resource configuration consists of some associated resources' data, including `Vpn Connections`, `Customer Gateways`.

 ### Content
 Below are the AWS SDK used to generate this configuration.